 Rhythm of Sleep and Wakefulness - How to Keep It

 The main rule of maintaining a stable sleep and wake cycle is to go out 8 hours before the planned morning wake.
 Even if we do not want to sleep.
 We do not have to interrupt work or entertainment, we do not have to go to sleep and we do not have to take hypnotics, but we have to remove all artificial light from where we are.
 Short light (even for 3 minutes) biorhythm destroys us just as much as if we were shining an hour.
 More precisely, short lightning will completely abolish the effect of darkness that we have previously maintained with effort.
 Only weak red or yellowish light is permitted without a blue and white component.
 When working in the dark in the computer, set the colors in the style of the red-black terminal.
 White light illumination must be shorter 30 seconds, the shorter the better.
 From the point of view of biorhythms, the most suitable red night lamps for the room, toilet and bathroom.
-The advantage is when the room we sleep in has the morning sun.
-That's why the bedroom's windows should be east.
+The advantage is when the room,in which we sleep, has the morning sun.
+This is why the bedroom windows should be out to the east.
 When we use only the lights in the colors of the fire that our inner man is used to in the evening, we will keep the circadian rhythms in normal.
 But when our rhythm deviates, we must actively push it back.

 Yes, even the hard way of the alarm works, but ...